vyshnovka/unity-practice-archive/README.md

  Solar System is not even a full-fledged project, but rather an attempt to reming myself how Unity works.
 The planets are beautifully spinning, that’s all.

  ### 5. Plane Simulator
  IMHO, the nastiest kind of controllers are those designed for non-four-wheelers.
 So here it is - a realistic plane simulator.
-This is the first project that includes something more that just a gameplay mechanic.
+This is the first project that includes something more that _JUST ONE_ gameplay mechanic.
 It has a shop to buy, select and paint different kinds of planes.

  ### 6. Coin Snake
  I used to be really proud of this project at a time.
 I still think it looks nice, just not the code-wise.
-The main idea is a controller for a snake made of coins, where each next coin should smoothly follow the path of the previous one.
+The main idea is a controller for a "snake" made of coins, where each next coin should smoothly follow the path of the previous one.
 The game has a starting menu, 5 different manually-made levels with lots of obstacles and even a victory screen.
 Probably my favourite early-phase project.

  ### 7. Farm Runner
  This is a shot at creating an endless runner.
 A cute farmer (or several other characters that can be bought in the store) endlessly runs around the generated farm and pucks up apples, avoiding various obstacles and collecting 3 types of boosters.
 Not bad, the game even has some character animations.

  ### 8. Overcooked
  The perfect example of "execution leaves much to be desired".
 Despite the fact that it looks good in general, it holds together with spit, and the code is pure spaghetti.
-Different cooking stations allow you to cook 5 recipes, but there is no overall goal in the game.
+Different cooking stations allow the player to cook 5 recipes, but there is no overall goal in the game.
 Plus to that bug upon a bug.

  ## Tools